-F84.5 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+F84.5 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A childhood disorder predominately affecting boys and similar to autism (autistic disorder).
 It is characterized by severe, sustained, clinically significant impairment of social interaction, and restricted repetitive and stereotyped patterns of behavior.
 In contrast to autism, there are no clinically significant delays in language or cognitive development. (from dsm-iv)